AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 ### Change Log
+- 06 July 2021, v0.2.1 data with metadata of source and Labse Alignment Score (LAS) was made available [here](https://storage.googleapis.com/samanantar-public/V0.2/data/en2indic/samanantar_v0.2_las.zip)
+- 09 June 2021, The Semantic Textual Similarity (STS) benchmark is now available for download
+- 05 June 2021, The benchmarking testsets are now available for download
 - 15 May 2021, The language wise splits are now available for download
 - 02 May 2021, Indic-Indic v0.2 data has been updated with super strict overlap removal
 - 30 April 2021, v0.2 uses super strict overlap removal of validation and test data with train data